-Your doctor can usually diagnose seborrheic keratosis by inspecting the growth.
-He or she might recommend removing the tissue so it can be examined under a microscope.
+Your doctor can usually tell whether you have a seborrheic keratosis by looking at the affected skin.
+If there is a question about the diagnosis, your doctor might recommend removing the growth so that it can be examined under a microscope.

-- Freezing with liquid nitrogen (cryosurgery).
-Cryosurgery can be an effective way to remove seborrheic keratoses.
-It doesn't always work on raised growths, and it may lighten treated skin.
+- Freezing the growth.
+Freezing a growth with liquid nitrogen (cryotherapy) can be an effective way to remove a seborrheic keratosis.
+It doesn't always work on raised, thicker growths.
+This method carries the risk of permanent loss of pigment, especially on Black or brown skin.

 Preparing for your appointment